 Mrs. Hargrove got nose to nose with Mrs. Harrington, hands on her hips, posturing aggressively.
 "I see what you're up to, Lydia, and it won't work.
 You're trying to spy on me.
 Who's paying you?
-On second thought, ever mind, just get out."
-With that she grabbed her by the shoulders, turned her around, and shoved her out the door.
+On second thought, never mind, just get out."
+With that, she grabbed her by the shoulders, turned her around, and shoved her out the door.
 Then she locked it and returned to her chair behind the counter.

 Raymond's Grave Concern

-"Thank you Mrs. Harrington."
-Raymond Hargrove returned the receiver down on it's cradle, his face ashen, his eyes downcast in worry.
+"Thank you, Mrs. Harrington."
+Raymond Hargrove returned the receiver down on its cradle, his face ashen, his eyes downcast in worry.
 The cop manning the front desk at the station took a look at Raymond with concern.

 "Hey, Ray, you okay, man?"